WilburTheMango/percy-bot/README.md

 ## Installation:
 Currently no releases are provided.
 Therefore you will need to compile it yourself.
 Maven is the ideal way to handle it and what JDA wants.
+Java 17 is the normal target but anything later *should* work. (not tested.)
 You can also try importing the project into eclipse with the provided .classpath I left in there for myself.
-After you have your jarfile make sure you have a data folder with the jarfile, and a config.env file containing the needed tokens.
+1. After you have your jarfile make sure you have a data folder with the jarfile, and a config.env file containing the needed tokens.
-Currently you only need a discord bot token.
+2. Currently you only need a discord bot token.
 However soon a spotify and youtube token will be required for music features.
-The bot only works if you have it in less than 100 guilds.
+3. The bot only works if you have it in less than 100 guilds.
 Ideally you should only run it in a couple guilds.

 ## Feature Roadmap
 - Nicknaming users.